oatlog/oatlog/doc/planning_report/main.typ

 @rosettaexample shows an example of how a egglog rule can be transformed to eqlog, Rust, and SQL.

+#todo[maybe explain typical UF implementation? (or cite paper that introduced UF, cited by egg)]

 #pagebreak()
 = Formal problem formulation
 // extended version of scientific problem description
+#todo[make it more general, less egglog-ish, or introduce egglog semantics.]
+#todo[hard to understand, give more context/intuition.]

 Given an expression, and a set of rules, find a set of equivalent expressions encoded as an E-graph and extract an equivalent expression with minimal cost and runtime, making trade-offs between cost and runtime.